 Design is in the spotlight currently.
 With multinational companies realizing the returns on good design and investing in it generously, there is no denying that design is a focus area in most organizations today.
 The ROI on design is estimated to be over 228% and has given rise to the recruitment of designers in all fields.
 However, designers are given business objectives based on which, they design products.
 Which means that the products are primarily aligned with the needs of the business and not the users.
 So how do we make sure that the designed products and services are user-centric?
 This is where UX comes into play.
-Most companies conduct user testing in order to develop user-centric products.
+Most companies conduct user testing and usability testing in order to develop user-centric products.

-This interaction and the results of the tests can heavily affect the success of a product and catapult the business into profit making.
+This interaction and the results of the usability tests can heavily affect the success of a product and catapult the business into profit making.

-It happens way too often that halfway through user testing, people realize that this is not the direction that they had hoped to take at all.
+It happens way too often that halfway through usability testing, people realize that this is not the direction that they had hoped to take at all.
 At which point, they have no option but to start from scratch.
 To avoid this, here is a roadmap to successful user testing that will ensure that you obtain valuable design feedback from real users in the least possible amount of time.

 Step 1: Plan thoroughly